Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Acknowledgments

 The authors thank the Yukawa Institute for Theoretical Physics at Kyoto University.
 Discussions during the YITP workshop YITP-T-19-07 on International Molecule-type Workshop ``Tidal Disruption Events: General Relativistic Transients'' were useful to complete this work.

-An early version of this work was presented at the Aspen Center for Physics winter workshop ``Using Tidal Disruption Events to Study Super-Massive Black Holes,'' where helpful feedback was provided.
+An early version of this work was presented at the Aspen Center for Physics winter workshop ``Using Tidal Disruption Events to Study Super-Massive Black Holes,'' where helpful feedb\ ack was provided.
 The Aspen Center for Physics is supported by National Science Foundation grant PHY-1607611.

 Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions: the American Museum of Natural History, Astrophysical Institute Potsdam, University of Basel, University of Cambridge, Case Western Reserve University, University of Chicago, Drexel University, Fermilab, the Institute for Advanced Study, the Japan Participation Group, Johns Hopkins University, the Joint Institute for Nuclear Astrophysics, the Kavli Institute for Particle Astrophysics and Cosmology, the Korean Scientist Group, the Chinese Academy of Sciences (LAMOST), Los Alamos National Laboratory, the Max-Planck-Institute for Astronomy (MPIA), the Max-Planck-Institute for Astrophysics (MPA), New Mexico State University, Ohio State University, University of Pittsburgh, University of Portsmouth, Princeton University, the United States Naval Observatory, and the University of Washington.